chrischoy/pytorch-custom-cuda-tutorial/README.md

-# Tutorial for making a custom pytorch function with a custom CUDA kernel
+# Custom CUDA kernel in Pytorch Tutorial

 This repository contains a tutorial code for making a custom CUDA function for pytorch.
 The code is based on the pytorch [C extension